I Am... Sasha Fierce: Release and promotion

 Beyoncé promoted I Am...
-Sasha Fierce through various televised appearances and awards ceremonies by performing songs featured on the album from late 2008 until early 2010.
+Sasha Fierce through various televised appearances and awards ceremonies, performing songs from the album from late 2008 to early 2010.
 Beyoncé's father and then-manager Mathew Knowles held a listening party for the album in New York City on October 22, 2008.
-Beyoncé first promoted "Single Ladies (Put a Ring on It)" in a concert organized by the Power 105.1 radio station on October 29.
-Beyoncé first performed "If I Were a Boy" on October 31, on the Japanese music television program Music Station.
-She later performed “If I Were a Boy” on November 6, at the 2008 MTV Europe Music Awards.
-Soon after, she sang "If I Were a Boy" and "Single Ladies (Put a Ring on It)" on November 9, at the 2008 World Music Awards in Monaco.
-She then took to the stage of The Oprah Winfrey Show to perform "If I Were a Boy" on November 13.
+She first promoted "Single Ladies (Put a Ring on It)" at a concert organized by the Power 105.1 radio station on October 29.
+She first performed "If I Were a Boy" on October 31, on the Japanese music television program Music Station.
+She later performed "If I Were a Boy" on November 6, at the 2008 MTV Europe Music Awards.
+Soon after, on November 9, she sang "If I Were a Boy" and "Single Ladies (Put a Ring on It)" at the 2008 World Music Awards in Monaco.
+She then performed on The Oprah Winfrey Show to perform "If I Were a Boy" on November 13.
 She appeared on Saturday Night Live on November 15, where she sang "Single Ladies (Put a Ring on It)".
 On November 16, Beyoncé sang a medley of "If I Were a Boy", "Single Ladies (Put a Ring on It)", and "Crazy in Love" during the final episode of Total Request Live.

 I Am...
-Sasha Fierce was released in the United States on November 18, 2008, and previously in Japan on November 12, in Australia and Germany on November 14, and in France and the United Kingdom on November 17; deluxe edition of the album was released simultaneously with the standard edition.
+Sasha Fierce was released in the United States on November 18, 2008, after earlier releases in Japan on November 12, in Australia and Germany on November 14, and in France and the United Kingdom on November 17.
+The deluxe edition was released simultaneously with the standard edition.
 Beyoncé performed "Single Ladies (Put a Ring on It)" on BET's 106 & Park on November 18, at the 2008 American Music Awards on November 23, on The Ellen DeGeneres Show on November 25, on Today the following day, and on The Tyra Banks Show with two male dancers, on January 9, 2009.
 Beyoncé's first live performance of "Halo" was at the 40th NAACP Image Awards on February 12, 2009.
 She later performed the song on the Late Show with David Letterman after an interview on April 22, 2009.
 Beyoncé performed "Sweet Dreams" at the 2009 MTV Europe Music Awards on November 5.
 Beyoncé performed "If I Were a Boy" on January 31, 2010, at the 52nd Annual Grammy Awards ceremony, along with a cover of Alanis Morissette's song "You Oughta Know" (1995).
-In February 2010, the bonus track "Why Don't You Love Me" from the album's multiple reissues, climbed up the US Dance Club Songs, eventually taking the top spot and becoming Beyoncé's thirteenth number-one hit on the chart.
-On May 4, 2010, a full-length music video appeared online after its release as a promotional single.
+In February 2010, the bonus track "Why Don't You Love Me", from the album's multiple reissues, climbed the U.S. Dance Club Songs, eventually reaching the top spot and becoming Beyoncé's thirteenth number-one hit on the chart.
+On May 4, 2010, a full-length music video appeared online after the song was released as a promotional single.